List of recurring Monty Python's Flying Circus characters: "It's" man

 Played by Michael Palin.
 Dressed in rags, and sporting a long beard, much like an island castaway, this character would start most of the early shows by struggling to cross a landscape of dangers until he got close enough to the camera to say "It's—", immediately followed by the opening credits and musical theme.
 In one episode, the character had his own talk show, featuring Ringo Starr and Lulu as guests, but was unable to get past his single word catch phrase before being interrupted by Monty Python's opening theme music.
-At the end of the program he is usually forced to go back across the same dangerous landscape.
+At the end of the programme he is usually forced to go back across the same dangerous landscape.

 Announcer

 Played by John Cleese.
 Often found in a farmer's field, or the back of a moving truck, this character was a BBC Announcer who usually said only the "And now for something completely different" tagline as a way of linking unrelated sketches, or to introduce the show in the cold open.
 In later episodes the Announcer tagline was delivered by Michael Palin.
 The Announcer was intended to mock the formal style of BBC announcers of the time.
-He's appeared in a pond, while wearing a bikini, in a pig pen, and many other odd places.
+He appeared in a pond, while wearing a bikini, in a pig pen, and many other odd places.
 As well as the opening scenes, Cleese played the Announcer character in a number of sketches including "The Time on BBC 1" in episode 19 which examines the Announcer's confidence problems and "Take your pick" in episode 20 in which the Announcer pontificates about "Bergsonian comedy".
 Henri Bergson's theory of comedy apparently had some real influence on Cleese and the other Pythons.